Impact

 Risk and Exploitability

 The CVSS score of 3.7 indicates medium severity.
-EPSS is not available, and the vulnerability is not included in the CISA KEV catalog, implying no known widespread exploitation.
+The EPSS score is < 1% (0.00033), indicating a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, implying no known widespread exploitation.
 The attack likely requires an attacker to provide a specially crafted email or data object that invokes data_object_to_stream, pointing to a local or remote vector via email processing.
 Since the flaw is an input handling error, exploitation depends on supplying the triggering content; otherwise the client remains unaffected.

 OpenCVE Enrichment